-Article 12: Amending the Constitution
+Article 27: Amending the Constitution

 - 1. The Board of Trustees shall review the provisions of the Constitution in both the Covenant and this Charter at ordinary meetings at least once a year.
-Where amendments or additions are proposed by one ore more attending Trustees, an extraordinary meeting of the Board shall be called to take place within 28 days of the ordinary meeting at which the proposal was made, whereat a vote shall be conducted to determine whether the proposed amendment or addition shall come into force with immediate effect. - 2.
-Where a Judge or Officer wishes to propose an amendment to propose an amendment to the Constitution, they may at any time request the calling of an extraordinary meeting of the Board of Trustees to conduct a vote on the proposed amendment or addition. - 3.
-Amendments to the Constitution shall take effect following the positive determination of not less than six voting Trustees.
+Where amendments or additions are proposed by one or more attending Trustees, an extraordinary meeting of the Board shall be called to take place within 28 days of the ordinary meeting at which the proposal was made, whereat a vote shall be conducted to determine whether the proposed amendment or addition shall come into force with immediate effect. - 2.
+Where a Judge or Officer wishes to propose an amendment to the Constitution, they may at any time request the calling of an extraordinary meeting of the Board of Trustees to conduct a vote on the proposed amendment or addition. - 3.
+Amendments to the Constitution shall take effect following the positive determination of not less than six voting Trustees, notwithstanding the provisions of Clause 8 of Article 23.

-Article 13: Interpretation
+Article 28: Interpretation

-1. All words and phrases in this Charter and in all operations of the Tribunal shall have and be read as having their normal English and legal meaning.
+1. All words and phrases in this Constitution and other source documentation of the ITNJ shall have and be read as having their normal English meaning.